SKPsanjeevi/parallel-sum/README.md

 In our case, **N = 16.78 million elements (4096^2)**.
 The hardware used is a RTX3050 Mobile.
 The max ceiling performance of a RTX3050 Mobile is **5.501 TFLOPS (for FP32)** and global memory bandwidth of **192 GB/s**.
 Source : https://www.techpowerup.com/gpu-specs/geforce-rtx-3050-mobile.c3788

 CUBLAS functions typically have several underlying kernels to do a specific operation.
 Depending on several parameters such as GPU specifications, problem size, etc, a specific kernel optimized for these parameters gets called on the fly.
-We have used execution times of the underlying CUBLAS kernel rather than the time taken by the CUBLAS function itself.
+We have used execution times of the underlying CUBLAS kernel rather than the time taken by the CUBLAS function itself for comparison.
 The CUBLAS functions take much longer due to the overhead in calling the specific kernel needed.
-This itself motivates users to write custom kernels or atleast call the specific underlying kernel if the problem size/hardware, etc are fixed.
+This itself motivates users to write custom kernels or atleast call directly the specific underlying kernel if the problem size/hardware, etc are fixed.

 In a real world scenario, the GPU adaptively chooses varying frequency which is typically higher than the base frequency.
-We DO NOT pin the clock frequency to base frequency for all kernel measurements as it will measure the actual execution speeds.
-By default, Nsight Compute (`ncu`) pins the kernels to base frequncy whereas Nsight System `nsys` seems to be working on unpinned frequencies.
+By default, Nsight Compute (`ncu`) [pins the kernels to base frequncy](https://docs.nvidia.com/nsight-compute/ProfilingGuide/index.html#clock-control) for consistency/reproducibility whereas Nsight System (`nsys`) works on unpinned frequencies.
 The unpinned clock frequency can be achieved in `ncu` using `--clock-control none` option.
+We **DO NOT PIN** the clock frequency to base frequency for all kernel measurements to measure the actual execution speeds.

-Given theoretical peak GPU performance (or the ROOF in roofline model), we can compute relative performance using time taken by the kernel using
+Given theoretical peak GPU performance, we can compute relative performance using the time taken by the kernel as

 $$ \text{AGAINSTROOF [PERCENT]} = \frac{N \text{[FLOP]} } {\text{TIME [s] *  GPUPEAKPERFORMANCE [FLOPS]}} * 100 [\text{PERCENT}] $$

 PINNED CLOCK FREQUENCY : CUBLAS kernel time taken = 0.541 ms (uses `asum_kernel` twice as seen from `nsys` data.).
-In this case, CUBLAS takes about **0.564 %** of the roofline performance for this GPU.
+In this case, CUBLAS takes about **0.564 %** of the peak compute available for this GPU.

 UNPINNED CLOCK FREQUENCY : CUBLAS kernel time taken = 0.415 ms (uses `asum_kernel` twice as seen from `nsys` data.).
-In this case, CUBLAS uses about **0.735 %** of the roofline performance for this GPU.
+In this case, CUBLAS uses about **0.735 %** of the peak compute available for this GPU.

 For computing the bandwidth, N amount of floats are transferred to the SMs but resulting in only one float output.
-Therefore, the bandwidth can be approximated as N * 4 [BYTE] / (TIME [s]).
+Therefore, the bandwidth can be approximated as N * 4 [byte] / TIME [s].

 Commands for building and profiling: